fullcalendar/fullcalendar-docs/_docs-v5/resource-data/resource-parsing.md

 ## Nested resources with a flat array

-An alternative method for specify child resources is via linking them together with the `parentId` property.
+An alternative method for specifying child resources is via linking them together with the `parentId` property.
 This is often more pleasant when dealing with resource data that originates from a database.

 ```js
 resources: [